-3.3.10 Maintenance and repair/maintenance programmes
+3.3.10 Maintenance and repair/maintenance programs

 For all premises, facilities and equipment that have an impact on product safety, a maintenance plan with the planned maintenance measures and intervals must be drawn up and implemented to ensure that the work is carried out in a hygienically safe manner.
 Maintenance work must not jeopardise pet food safety.
 Maintenance and repairs must be documented.
+The manufacturer's instructions regarding the maintenance and inspection of the facilities and devices should be considered when planning maintenance.
 Documentation of maintenance activities shall be used to demonstrate that the requirements are met.
 The maintenance plan shall contain the following elements: